 To enable reasonable UE battery consumption while having fast usage of SCG when MR-DC is configured, an activation/deactivation mechanism of SCG is supported.
 While the SCG is deactivated, there is no transmission via SCG RLC bearers.
 Only the NR SCG can be deactivated, and all SCG SCell(s) are in deactivated state while the SCG is deactivated.

 Note: Upon SCG (de)activation, it is up to the network to ensure there is no pending SDUs or PDUs in SCG RLC entity (e.g. instructs the UE to perform PDCP recovery and RLC re-establishement/release, if needed).

+Note: It is up to the network to ensure, before SCG deactivation, the primary path of split bearer is set to the MCG and the PDCP duplication is deactivated.